 In 1928, the Gillies Bros. logging company won the logging rights to about 500 square kilometers (200 square miles) of forest surrounding White Bear Lake (now Cassels Lake) and Rabbit Lake.
 While scheduling adjacent land for logging, Gillies .preserved the 800 hectares (2000 acres) of the White Bear Forest in its virgin state for its employees and local residents to enjoy.
 However, an old wagon road was built through the forest from the town of Temagami to the narrows between Cassels Lake and Rabbit Lake, so that a log dam could be built to enable saw logs to be driven from surrounding lakes to the Ottawa River.
 This road, built before 1920, is now barely recognizable.

 To address the interests of all concerned parties, the government agreed to establish a partnership consisting of ten different interest groups to determine the method of harvest for the White Bear Forest.
 It soon became evident that the majority of partnership members were in favour of saving the forest for values other than logging.
-Under pressure,’the government agreed with the wisdom of the partnership and established a moratorium on logging the White Bear Forest which expires at the end of 1996.
-At that time, more discussions will take place regarding its future.
-In the meantime, the future of the White Bear Forest hangs in the balance.
+Under pressure,’the government agreed with the wisdom of the partnership and established a moratorium on logging the White Bear Forest which expired at the end of 1996.
+The forest was ultimately protected as a conservation reserve under the Living Legacy process.

 White Pine (Pinus strobus)